Do Go On - 400 - The Millennium Dome Heist

 Dennis.

-Anyway, so in February of 2000, armed men had attempted a raid on a security van carrying
+And armed men had attempted a raid on a security van

-10 million pound in cash.
+carrying 10 million pound in cash.

-They'd blocked off both ends of Nine Elms Lane in South London
+They'd blocked off both ends of nine Elms Lane in South London.

-and the plan was to use a lorry,
+And the plan was to use a lorry,

-which was carrying Christmas trees, in February.
+which was carrying Christmas trees in February.

 Hang on a second.